The 10 most innovative urban development companies in 2022

 For storing unused treasures in underused urban spaces

 Instead of building new warehouse-like buildings on the fringes of communities for self-storage facilities, Stuf is identifying underused spaces in cities—vacant offices, empty garages, storefront basements—and slotting self-storage inside them.
 Working directly with landlords, the company fills in empty spaces with largely automated storage infrastructure and shares the revenue.
 (It is generally focused on being out of sight rather than converting urban storefronts.)
 For some landlords, on-site self-storage is a marketable amenity, and a way to finally use that windowless basement or oddly sized closet.
-Launched in December 2020 by the former head of real estate at Industrious, which created coworking spaces from underutilized hotel rooms and restaurant dining rooms that didn’t open until 5:00 p.m., Stuf operates in Los Angeles, New York, San Francisco/Oakland, and Washington, D.C.
-It takes over spaces as small as 1,500 square feet or as large as 10,000 square and reports that within five months its locations were at 90% capacity.
+Launched in December 2020 by the former head of real estate at Industrious, which created coworking spaces from underutilized hotel rooms and restaurant dining rooms that didn’t open until 5 p.m., Stuf operates in Los Angeles, New York, San Francisco/Oakland, and Washington, D.C.
+It takes over spaces as small as 1,500 square feet or as large as 10,000 square feet and reports that within five months its locations were at 90% capacity.

 10. Mighty Buildings